open-ephys/bonsai-onix1-docs/articles/hardware/np2e/configuration.md

 > [!TIP]
 > For additional details on how to manually configure the headstage, such as enabling
-> specific electrodes for recording, or modify AP / LFP gain, check out the <xref:np2e_gui> page.
+> specific electrodes for recording, check out the <xref:np2e_gui> page.

 [!INCLUDE [timestamp-info](../../../includes/configuration-timestamp.md)]